Interesting name for a “Tada 68” board, but it looks like this has a non-programmable PCB, unlike the “Saber 68” (new Tada 68).

 sudo salt -G 'os:windows' service.restart 'salt-minion'

 I had taken quite the hiatus from Windows gaming while I worked on certification, but got a chance to have some quick Overwatch sessions last night, only to have one of the competitive matches interrupted by a popup that took me out of the game (I was able to alt-tab back in) that stated the following: “Updates Are Available.
 Required Updates need to be downloaded”.
-If you love overwatch as much as I love to walk my kid in his jogger stroller, I highly recommend checking out this website for Overwatch boost.
-It has made the game a lot more enjoyable for me.

 Now don’t get me wrong, this is normally fine, but when you’re in the middle of something, say a movie, intense game, conference call or presentation, this behaviour is pretty awful.